- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “With your pace, it will be around five days.”

-“Quite enormous, but I have never invested time in discerning the approximate length.”
+“Quite enormous, but I have never invested time in discerning the approximate size.”

-“Oh well, can’t imagine you’d ever take the trouble too.”
+“No, can’t imagine you’d ever take the trouble to.”
+I derisively mumbled as my arms crossed.

-I crossed my arms and kept silent for the nearly 40 minute walk into the woods until a large brick like building started to appear in the trees.
+We kept silent for the nearly 40 minute walk into the woods, until a large brick-like building started to appear in the trees.
+“What’s that?”

 “Sure, horses are needed at times, and you’ll definitely need one.”